cloud-gov/cg-site/_kbarticles/2021-05-24-secureauth-issues.md

 ---
 layout: post
-title: "Trouble Logging in to cloud.gov"
+title: "Trouble Logging in to Cloud.gov"
 date: May 20, 2021
-excerpt: If you see an error while logging into cloud.gov, these tips can help you troubleshoot
+excerpt: If you see an error while logging into Cloud.gov, these tips can help you troubleshoot
 ---

 ## If you are using GSA's single sign on integration (SecureAuth)

-When logging in to cloud.gov, you may encounter an error message that includes reference to `InResponseToField`.
+When logging in to Cloud.gov, you may encounter an error message that includes reference to `InResponseToField`.
 For example, something like:

 ```
 InResponseToField of the Response doesn’t correspond to sent message {code}
 ```

-This is typically caused by SecureAuth having an old certificate or session cookie in your browser, and is not related to the cloud.gov platform.
+This is typically caused by SecureAuth having an old certificate or session cookie in your browser, and is not related to the Cloud.gov platform.

 Things you can check: